 Water events and activities abound and include cypress swamp eco-cruises, a bass tournament, a race boat regatta, an antique boat show, a dragon boat show, Jet Ski races and many others.
 Seaplane fly-ins attract pilots from around the region and feature contests for "shortest take off," "best spot landing" and more.
 The 40-slip Seaplane Base and Marina is in the simple but renovated downtown and is owned by the city.
 Wooten Park, along Lake Dora, has a boat dock, a popular water park and huge live oaks with dripping moss.
 Wooten is also the site of the Friday morning farmers' market.
-Residents enjoy a sushi restaurant, a pizzeria, a Cajun place and a bar or two.
-Shopping venues are limited.
+Residents enjoy sushi restaurants, pizzerias, a Cajun place and a bar or two.

 Most neighborhoods are modest with older, concrete block ranch ramblers, but there are also new subdivisions with modern home designs.
 Many residences, new and old, are located on a lake or in a lakeside community with water access.
 Royal Harbor is a 55+ waterfront community with single family homes.

-Climate: Tavares has a humid subtropical climate with 48 inches of rainfall each year.
+As is the case in most of Florida, the climate is mild with 48 inches of rain each year.
 Summers temperatures are in the 80s and 90s, and winters are mild with temperatures in the 50s, 60s and 70s.